Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Results and Discussion

-Some remarks can be extracted from Figures \ref{fig:AS_2Dmap_sno3} and \ref{fig:AS_2Dmap_NH4up}: \begin{enumerate}[i] \item Both the surface nitrate concentration and the ammonium uptake were smaller for unmanaged plots than for crops and presented local maxima around farm buildings; \item Conversely, the relative variance was greater in unmanaged parcels and around farm buildings, indicating that these areas were more sensitive to model inputs; \item For both variables, the factors with the highest effect were spatially distributed.
-The size of the horizontal spatial mesh (factor A) is the most important around farm buildings and on the edges of the landscape.
-Elsewhere, the most important factors varied depending on altitude and land use.
-Generally, the most important factor for both variables was the porosity of the surface layer (factor F), although the type of fertilization (factor J) was the paramount factor for maize crops located upslope; \item The maps of the distribution of main sensitivity indexes for each factor were in accordance with the previous results.
-For both variables, the role of the ensemble pairwise interactions had the most significant effects throughout the landscape; \item For both variables, PC1 described the spatial mean of FFD variance.
-This component was mostly sensitive to the main effect of surface porosity (factor F) and to its pairwise interaction terms; \item For both variables, PC2 was strongly correlated with unmanaged plots downslope and less correlated with croplands and upslope regions.
-For the variable 'nitrate content', this component was most sensitive to surface porosity (factor F), while for the variable 'ammonium uptake', PC2 was mostly affected by interaction terms; \item For both variables, PC3 exhibited more complex correlations with the landscape slope and the checkerboard distribution of croplands.
-For nitrate content, this component was mostly affected by interaction terms, while for ammonium uptake by plants, PC3 was mainly affected by the lateral transmissivity of soil. \end{enumerate}
+\item Conversely for $NH_4^+$ uptake, the relative variance was greater in unmanaged grasslands and around farm buildings, indicating that these areas were more sensitive to input factors (Figs \ref{fig:AS_2Dmap_sno3}b and \ref{fig:AS_2Dmap_NH4up}b).

+\item For both variables, the factors with the highest effect were spatially distributed.
+The effect of horizontal resolution ($i.e.$ grid cell width, factor A) was the highest around farm buildings and on the edges of the landscape.
+Elsewhere, the factors having the highest effects varied throughout the landscape depending on elevation and land use.
+Generally, the soil surface porosity (factor F) was the factor having the highest effect on both variables, although the type of fertilization (factor J) was the paramount factor for maize crops located upslope for $NH_4^+$ uptake (Fig. \ref{fig:AS_2Dmap_sno3}c and \ref{fig:AS_2Dmap_NH4up}c). \item For both variables, PC1 described roughly the spatial mean of FFD variance.
+PC1 was mostly sensitive to the main effect of soil surface porosity (factor F) and to its pairwise interactions (Fig. \ref{fig:AS_2Dmap_sno3}d and \ref{fig:AS_2Dmap_sno3}g, Fig. \ref{fig:AS_2Dmap_NH4up}d and \ref{fig:AS_2Dmap_NH4up}g).

-In short, the detailed 2D-spread sensitivity analysis allowed assessing how each input factor affected the spatial distribution of each outcome variable averaged over time.
+\item For both variables, PC2 was strongly correlated with unmanaged grasslands downslope and less correlated with croplands and upslope areas.
+For soil $NO_3^-$ amount, PC2 was mostly sensitive to soil surface porosity (factor F), while for $NH_4^+$ uptake, PC2 was mostly affected by pairwise interactions (Fig. \ref{fig:AS_2Dmap_sno3}e and \ref{fig:AS_2Dmap_sno3}h, Fig. \ref{fig:AS_2Dmap_NH4up}e and \ref{fig:AS_2Dmap_NH4up}h).

+\item For both variables, PC3 exhibited more complex correlations with the landscape slope and the checkerboard distribution of croplands.
+For soil $NO_3^-$ amount, PC3 was mostly affected by pairwise interactions, while for $NH_4^+$ uptake, PC3 was mainly affected by soil lateral transmissivity (factor C, Fig. \ref{fig:AS_2Dmap_sno3}f and \ref{fig:AS_2Dmap_sno3}i, Fig. \ref{fig:AS_2Dmap_NH4up}f and \ref{fig:AS_2Dmap_NH4up}i).